ajkaijanaho/simple-lisp/README.txt

 compiler.
 I have tested it using gcc 6.2.0 and clang 3.8.1 on Ubuntu 16.10.
 I recommend using clang.

+There is a single dependency to POSIX: lexer.c uses isatty, which is not a standard C function, but is a part of POSIX.

 A yacc is required.
 I have tested byacc on Ubuntu 16.10.

 Nonstandard libraries required (Ubuntu package name in parentheses)